ORNL-Fusion/kineticj/README.md

 ## Other Information

-### Calculate the Guiding Center terms file
+### Generate the Guiding Center terms file

-From the https://github.com/dlg0/orbit_tracer repo, run the `gc_terms.pro` routine on an `ar2Input.nc` file ...
+To speed up the guiding center orbit calculation (if selected), some of the terms in the ODE are precalculated and tabulated in a file.
+This is done using code from the https://github.com/dlg0/orbit_tracer repo.
+After cloning that repo, run the `gc_terms.pro` routine on an `ar2Input.nc` file, e.g.,

 ```
 cd ~/scratch/aorsa2d/colestock-kashuba-reference
 idl